jmix-framework/jmix-petclinic/README.md

 ## Online Demo

-The Jmix Petclinic online demo will soon be available...
+The demo of the Jmix Petclinic is available on: https://demo.jmix.io/petclinic

 ## Application Overview